andresverguilla1987/quinieaganadora/README.md

-# Quiniela PRO — Fix

-Frontend SPA minimal.

-API_BASE (for netlify): https://quinieaganadora.onrender.com

-Deploy netlify_frontend content to Netlify.
+Quiniela PRO repo - frontend placeholder.
+Edit API_BASE in index.html to point to backend.